 - However, there has been a slight bump in the number of transfers “up” because of 5th year transfers being eligible immediately.
 Players who have had good 4 year careers are very desirable by higher level programs.
 Another type of “transfer up” is the high school sleeper who signs low and then outplays the comp at his level.

 - In both cases, the player likely signed at the wrong level and perhaps the wrong program.

 - In cases where a player transfers to an equivalent level, it’s very likely the level was correct but something went wrong at the first school or program.

 - Rampant transferring starts in high school.
 Players who attend 4 or 5 high schools in their careers aren’t as rare as they used to be.

-- One transfer at any level often leads to another or several transfers.
+- One transfer at any level often leads to another or several other basketball transfers.

 - Players are often “set up” even before high school by their parents, relatives, teachers and even their coaches by being described with superlatives- “the greatest”, “the best ever”, “phenom”.
 When actual results don’t match the superlatives, it has to be the current program-either insufficient playing time or the way the player is utilized.
 Players and parents thinking they are “entitled” is very common.
 I often use the San Antonio Spurs as positive examples of anything basketball, and that organization is on record for rejecting any kind of entitlement.

 - Some college (and high school) coaches will tell players and parents what they want to hear.
 Unrealistic expectations, more than anything else, is at the core of the transfer problem.